DataDog/documentation/content/en/security/cloud_security_management/setup/csm_enterprise.md

 To enable CSM on the Agent, navigate to the [**Cloud Security Management Setup** page][5] and click **Hosts and containers**.

-{{< img src="security/csm/hosts_containers_setup.png" alt="The Hosts and containers section on the Cloud Security Management Setup page" width="80%">}}
+{{< img src="security/csm/hosts_containers_setup_2.png" alt="The Hosts and containers section on the Cloud Security Management Setup page" width="80%">}}

 For each version of the Agent that is installed, click **Enable** and follow the step-by-step instructions.

-Alternatively, use the following examples to enable CSM Enterprise for threats:
+Alternatively, use the following examples to enable CSM Enterprise:

 ### Configure the Agent for Threats and Misconfigurations